arkency/posts/posts/2014-08-09-can-rubymotion-and-facebook-sdk-play-well-together.md

 <!-- more -->

-[Recently  we encouraged you to start using RubyMotion](http://blog.arkency.com/2014/07/one-ruby-to-rule-them-all/) and we presented some useful gems to start developing with RM.
+[Recently  we encouraged you to start using RubyMotion](http://blog.arkency.com/2014/07/one-ruby-to-rule-them-all/) and we presented some useful gems to start developing with.

-Now, we'd like to show you how to integrate Facebook iOS SDK with RubyMotion from scratch.
+Now, we'd like to show you how to integrate Facebook iOS SDK with RubyMotion and create sample application from scratch.

 ## Boilerplate

-Firstly, we have to create RubyMotion application.
-We will use awesome [RMQ gem](http://rubymotionquery.com/) for building this app.
+Firstly, we have to generate RubyMotion application.
+We will use awesome [RMQ gem](http://rubymotionquery.com/) for building initial skeleton.

     gem install ruby_motion_query
     rmq create ruby-motion-facebook